RUN BETTER WITH OUR NEWSLETTER

 Check out Circuit Training for Runners for videos of exercises.

 For longer distance running you want to be more focused on building up stamina – so the ability to run longer without fatigue.
 Trying to enlarge your muscles might not be greatly beneficial in this case.

 During your weight training, aim for more repetitions of a lower weight.
 (4 x 15 reps with a lighter load instead of 2 x 4 reps with a heavy load).
 That helps to activate more of the muscle fibres that are designed to keep you going for longer.

 Remember that cross-training is not only weightlifting!
-Incorporating cycling, swimming, rowing, Nordic walking or climbing is so beneficial for your training routine.
-And you can still improve your cardio during fast cycling or rowing.
+Incorporating cycling, swimming, rowing, Nordic walking or climbing is so beneficial for your training routine, and you can still improve your cardio during fast cycling, swimming or rowing.
 It reduces the impact but still activates muscles in your body, brings fun and makes you stronger.

 These are exercises that we've found very useful and want to share with our customers.
 But we're not certified instructors.
 Always consult your specialist before beginning any exercise programme.
 This general information is not intended to diagnose any medical condition or to replace your healthcare professional.
 Consult with your healthcare professional to design an appropriate exercise prescription.
 If you experience any pain or difficulty with these exercises, stop and consult your healthcare provider.